 Other Professional Activities

 Quite different from geotechnical earthquake engineering, Dr Madabhushi has a special interest in Biomechanics.
 He has researched into the biomechanics of revision Total Hip Arthoplasty (THA) looking at the mechanics of bone graft and novel materials such as bioglass used in these procedures.
 A special CAM shear apparatus was developed to estimate the shear strength of the bone graft.
 Finite element based numerical analyses were also carried out to look at the stress redistribution in the bone graft surrounding the prosthesis.
 An overview of this work was presented at a Biomineralisation workshop organised by CURE and new links have been developed with University of Southampton to further advance this research.
 This collaboration has led to the development of a vibro-compactor named ‘Vibone’ that allows for effective impaction of bone graft during the THA revision surgeries.
 This device won the Medical Innovations Award and a patent application has been made.
 Dr Madabhushi is a member of the committee that is developing the new subject group Engineering for Life Sciences at Cambridge.

-Please click here for Dr Madabhushi's publication list.
+Please click here for Professor Madabhushi's publication list.